May 22, 2012

 Validity

 Validity implies precise and exact results acquired from the data collected.
-In technical terms, a measure can lead to a proper and correct conclusion and result from a sample that can be taken as a valid conclusion about the population.
+In technical terms, a measure can lead to a proper and correct conclusions to be drawn from the sample that are generalizable to the entire population.

 Four Major Types: